 Because their own sensors are so fast, Cambridge CMOS Sensors needed a mass flow control system that also responded rapidly to generate varying gas concentrations in the test chamber.
 Each test would require different concentrations of the gases at flow rates ranging from 0.1 ml/min to 500 ml/min.
 Fast flow stabilization was also necessary to gather transient data and to conduct leak testing of the test chamber.

 Premier Control Technologies responded to these requirements with a responsive and flexible Alicat mass flow control system.
 The 50-ms valve response times for setpoint changes ensure that test gas concentrations are achieved rapidly and remain stable for the duration of each test.
-Alicat’s on-board multiple gas calibrations and wide 200:1 turndown ratio significantly reduced the equipment costs for setting up the sensor test platform.
-Each 0.1-500 ml/min flow range could be covered by just two Alicat mass flow controllers (500-ml/min and 10-ml/min models), with local pipework tees allowing high or low flows to be selected.
+Alicat’s on-board multiple gas calibrations and wide controllable range significantly reduced the equipment costs for setting up the sensor test platform.
+Each 0.1-500 ml/min flow range could be covered by just two mass flow controllers (500-ml/min and 10-ml/min models), with local pipework tees allowing high or low flows to be selected.

-Two pairs of mass flow controllers were selected: one pair for carbon monoxide and ethanol, and a separate pair with anti-corrosive 316L construction for the volatile organic compounds.
-These four controllers were paired with a fifth controller for dilution into clean air, and an anti-corrosive mass flow meter to monitor leak rates from the test chamber.
-All six instruments feature Alicat’s Gas Select system, which provides gas properties data for 30 or more gases and gas mixtures.
+Two pairs of mass flow controllers were selected: one pair of standard controllers for carbon monoxide and ethanol, and a second pair of anticorrosive controllers for the volatile organic compounds.
+These four controllers were paired with a fifth controller for dilution into clean air, and an anticorrosive mass flow meter to monitor leak rates from the test chamber.
+All six instruments feature Alicat’s Gas Select COMPOSER, which provides gas properties data for 98+ gases and gas mixtures.
 This makes the devices “future-proofed” and ready to accommodate additional testing with new gases.

 Powering and communicating with the flow control system